marxin/texi2rst-generated/sphinx/gcc/specifying-attributes-of-types.rst

   possible for these fields to have a different scalar storage order than the enclosing type.

+  Note that neither pointer nor vector fields are considered scalar fields in this context, so the attribute has no effects on these fields.

   This attribute is supported only for targets that use a uniform default scalar storage order (fortunately, most of them), i.e. targets that store the scalars either all in big-endian or all in little-endian.